-Nestled within a gorgeous Japanese garden behind the chic Yakuza Lounge, the Kuza Garden Cottage re-purposes a remodeled 1922 carriage house.
+Nestled within a gorgeous Japanese garden, the Kuza Garden Cottage re-purposes a remodeled 1922 carriage house.
 Order up private spa treatments, dinner packages and hot tub and cold plunge tub access.
-Bonus: Guests are only steps away from an enticing array of popular Northeast eateries, including Beast, DOC and the aforementioned Yakuza.
+Bonus: Guests are only steps away from an enticing array of popular Northeast eateries, including Texas-style barbeque Podnah’s BBQ.

 This central area, home to the Oregon Convention Center and attractions, is just minutes from downtown.

 Northwest Portland Hotels

 A stay in Northwest Portland promises a taste of everything the city has to offer.